chart21/Menual/README.md

 ## Software Architecture

 The Frontend is implemented using Android Studio and Firebase.
 We use Google Text Detection API to detect the text on a menu.
-Menual then filters dishes from other text such as ingridients or headlines.
-It sends all detected menus to the NutritionX API which returns deatils information on nutrients and vitamins for a dish.
-Based on these values, Menual calcualtes a food score for each dish according to the German Nutrition Society's (DGE).
+Menual then filters dishes from other text such as ingredients or headlines.
+It sends all detected menus to the NutritionX API, which returns detailed information on a dish's nutrients and vitamins.
+Based on these values, Menual calculates a food score for each dish according to the German Nutrition Society's (DGE).

 <p align="center"><img src="media/Software architecture.png"\></p>